elopez17/RT/README.md

 #### Features Outlined
 Feautres are outlined in the first window upon execution of the any of the valid scenes.
-These features let you control the following:
+These features let you control the following (to modify object first click on it):
-* Translation/Rotation (Moving objects on the x, y, z plane)
+* Translation/Rotation (Moving sphere, cone, cylinder on the x, y, z plane)
 	* (7/9[X-Axis] || 4/6[Y-Axis] || 1/3[Z-Axis] || 5[Toggle Trans/Rot])
-* Zooming to Center [8 (INCREASE) || 2 (DECREASE)]
+* Moving plane to center [8 (INCREASE) || 2 (DECREASE)]
 * Reflective Property of each object [Left (OFF) || Right (ON)]
 * Size of Objects [Up Key (INCREASE) || Down Key (DECREASE)]
 * Brightness [+ (INCREASE) || - (DECREASE)]